ryanhellyer/unique-headers/readme.txt

 You must use a theme which utilizes the built-in custom header functionality of WordPress.
 If your theme implement it's own header functionality, then this plugin will not work with it.

 = Language support =
-Translations are available for the following languages:
+The plugin includes translations for the following languages:
 1. Spanish - provided by <a href="http://westoresolutions.com/">Mariano J. Ponce</a>
+2. French - provided by <a href="http://www.jennybeaumont.com/>Jenny Beaumont</a>
-2. German - provided by <a href="http://www.graphicana.de/">Tobias Klotz</a>
+3. German - provided by <a href="http://www.graphicana.de/">Tobias Klotz</a>
-3. Norwegian Bokmål - provided by <a href="http://geek.ryanhellyer.net/">me :)</a>
+4. Norwegian Bokmål - provided by <a href="http://geek.ryanhellyer.net/">me :)</a>
-4. Swedish - provided by <a href="http://www.nordicskibums.net/">Karl Olofsson</a>
+5. Swedish - provided by <a href="http://www.nordicskibums.net/">Karl Olofsson</a>

 == Installation ==